raspberrypilearning/documenting-your-code/en/step_8.md

 ![code on the index](images/code_project_index.PNG)

-If you open the code page you will see your auto-generated documentation about the code class.
+When you open the code page you will see your auto-generated documentation about the code class.

 ![auto generated code](images/code_project_generated_docs.PNG)